thacherT1D/webdevstuff/Data_Structures__Algorithms/Trees.desc.md

 * Can you identify a __pattern__ in the graph to describe how this tree encodes the order?

 ### Implementation details

-Node

-Binary Search tree
+A Binary tree is made of two parts:
+- A node, which holds the data, the left child, and right child.
+- The tree, which holds the root of the nodes, and holds all the methods to interact with it

-### Exercise
+### Exercise 1
-Make the test pass for a subset of functions
+- Make the tests in `test/binary_search_tree.test.js` pass.
+- Create a test for the `remove` method that has been provided.

 ## Searching Trees